 We hear a lot of different reasons why people do not think they need to prepare a will or revocable trust, including:

 - I don’t need an estate plan - I’m single

 - I don’t have any kids

 - I don’t own much.

 Even if you are young or healthy, there is no way to predict the future.
 Estate planning is much more than just having a will or trust.
 Without an estate plan, the intestacy laws of the State of Texas determine who will inherit your property.
-Most of the time, it’s exactly who you would leave your property to anyway; but there is so much more to consider other than just who inherits your property.
+Most of the time, it’s exactly who you would leave your property to anyway.
+However, there is so much more to consider other than who inherits your property.

-There are countless reasons that estate planning is important, but some of the top reasons include:
+There are countless reasons estate planning is important, but some of the top reasons include: